 • self-isolate if they have been in close contact with someone who develops coronavirus symptoms or someone who tests positive for coronavirus.
 We will inform you if that needs to happen due to a case at school.

 We will ask you to inform us immediately, via the school number, of the results of a test:

 • if your daughter or son tests negative, if they feel well and no longer have symptoms similar to coronavirus, they can stop self-isolating.
 They could still have another virus, such as a cold or flu – in which case it is still best to avoid contact with other people until they are better.
 Other members of your household can stop self-isolating.

-• if they test positive, they should follow the ‘stay at home: guidance for households with possible or confirmed coronavirus infection’ and must continue to self-isolate for at least 7 days from the onset of their symptoms and then return to school only if they do not have symptoms other than cough or loss of sense of smell/taste.
+• if they test positive, they should follow the ‘stay at home: guidance for households with possible or confirmed coronavirus infection’ and must continue to self-isolate for at least 10 days from the onset of their symptoms and then return to school only if they do not have symptoms other than cough or loss of sense of smell/taste.
 This is because a cough or anosmia can last for several weeks once the infection has gone.
-The 7-day period starts from the day when they first became ill.
+The 10-day period starts from the day after they first became ill.
 If they still have a high temperature, they should keep self-isolating until their temperature returns to normal.
-Other members of the household should continue self-isolating for the full 14 days.
+Other members of the household should also self-isolate for 10 days.

 Cookies are small data files that are placed on your computer or mobile device when you visit a website.
 Cookies are widely used by online service providers in order to (for example) make their websites or services work, or to work more efficiently, as well as to provide reporting information.